-Upper second class honours degree in any engineering discipline, or HND with appropriate industrial experience.
-Applicants with a high lower second class honours degree will be considered on a case-by-case basis.
+An honours degree (2:1 or above) or equivalent overseas qualification in any engineering discipline, or HND with appropriate industrial experience.
+Applicants with a lower second class honours degree (2:2) will be considered on a case-by-case basis.

 Months of entry